|

 Overview

 The Campaigns Overview dashboard is a central hub for managing and monitoring all test campaigns and optimization activities within your VWO account.
-It provides a high-level view of your campaigns' status, key metrics, and performance across all your workspaces, helping you make informed decisions quickly.
+It provides a high-level view of your campaigns' status, key metrics, campaign timelines, and performance across all your workspaces, helping you make informed decisions quickly.

 - For Optimization Managers: Get a daily snapshot of all running, paused, and recently concluded tests to track overall program velocity and health.